-Plasma is also used in analytical chemistry.
+Plasma is also used in analytical chemistry, and in the past, we developed several models for different types of plasmas used for this application.
 The most popular type of plasma for this application is the inductively coupled plasma (ICP) operating at atmospheric pressure, typically in argon.
 It is routinely used for the analysis of various types of samples, in liquid, gaseous or solid state (the latter in combination with special sample introduction methods, like laser ablation of a solid material).
 When the sample to be analysed is introduced in the plasma (as aerosol, liquid or solid particles), it will be subject to desolvation, vaporisation, ionisation and excitation.
 The ions created in this way can be measured with a mass spectrometer (ICP-MS), while the characteristic photons, emitted by the excited species, can be detected with optical emission spectrometry (ICP-OES).
 Another popular type of plasma for analytical chemistry is the glow discharge (GD), typically operating at reduced pressure, again mainly in argon.
 It can be operating either in direct current (dc), radio-frequency (rf) or (millisond or microsecond) pulsed mode.
 It is also routinely used, but mainly for solid sample analysis, including thin film and depth profiling analysis, again in combination with MS or OES (GDMS, GD-OES).
 The solid sample typically functions as the cathode (or powered electrode, in case or rf) of the GD plasma, and is being sputtered by energetic plasma ions and atoms.
 The sputtered atoms arrive in the plasma, where they will be ionised and excited.
 In recent years, the GD is also gaining interest for the analysis of liquid and gaseous analysis, using various types of source designs, typically operating at atmospheric pressure, and in combination with MS (commonly called ambient MS).